This is how the entry to the Oktoberfest works on Saturdays.

 When Oktoberfest first-timers complain that they have not found seats during their visit to the Oktoberfest and that they have not even entered a tent because they were all closed due to overcrowding, one can assume that this failed Oktoberfest visit took place on a Saturday.
 Due to the large crowds, we always recommend avoiding Saturdays if possible.
 However, if you read this, it’s probably already too late for that.

-Admission has been chaotic for three years now
+Admission has been chaotic since 2016

 Due to the large crowd and the associated tent closings, tens of thousands of people stand outside the gates of the festival grounds on Saturdays until they open at 9 am to assure to get seats.
 The Munich administration created this difficult-to-control entry situation with the introduction of the bag ban in 2016 and the associated closure of the festival grounds until 9 am.